-- 1. Set the air inlet selection button to the "OFF" position. - 2.
-Set the air flow control dial to the " $\downarrow$ " position. - 3.
+- 1. Set the air inlet selection lever to the " - 2.
+Set the air flow control dial to the " - 3.
 Set the temperature control dial to the most comfortable level. - 4.
-Set the fan speed control dial to the desired speed.
+Set the fan speed control lever to the desired speed.

 Warm air also comes out from the right and left air outlets.
-To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " $\boxtimes$ " position.
+To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " \boxtimes " position.